Strange World (song)

 "Strange World" is a song by American singer Ké and the lead single from the debut album I am [ ].
 It was produced by Rick Neigher and Ké and written by Ké and Michael Prendergast.
 The song was released in 1995 by RCA Records and became a smash hit in Europe that year, topping the airplay charts in countries such as Italy and Germany.
 A dance remix of the track by Junior Vasquez topped the Billboard Dance/Club Play chart in 1996.
 The single sold around 3 million copies worldwide.
 Finnish band HIM released a cover of the song for their 2012 compilation album XX - Two Decades of Love Metal.
 In 2016, Ké appeared on a version of "Strange World" by Italian band Matmata.

+Music video

+The video clip of Strange World, directed by Sophie Muller, was produced by the Oil Factory.
+In the video the singer Kè enters the toilet of a public bathroom where, after undressing, he begins to sing the song.
+In the other toilets you can see several people, including two little boys throwing toilet paper at each other, a lady carefully cleaning the door handle, a girl eating a sandwich, a young lesbian couple, and finally a boy taking refuge in a toilet, chased by a group of people.
+In some sequences Kè is shown hanging upside down and painted completely white.